The Merchant’s Guide To Instant Credit Card Processing, Instant Deposits, & Getting Your Funds Fast

 However, it’s generally a good idea for any large transaction (over $500) to have a numbered invoice and signature.

 4. Minimize Your Chargebacks

 This one applies especially to eCommerce sellers because the vast majority of chargebacks are for CNP transactions: Try to keep your chargebacks to a minimum.
 A high number of them signifies to your processor that customers are unhappy with your service or you have been accepting a high number of fraudulent cards.
 Neither situation is acceptable.

 You can reduce chargebacks by having a clear and well-stated review policy on your website, on the product listing page, and in the receipt.
-Make sure your processor’s security features are enabled, such as AVS AND CVV.
-Be wary of shipping items to an address that doesn’t match the billing address, especially large orders.
+Make sure your processor’s fraud prevention features are enabled, such as AVS and CVV.
+Be wary of shipping items to an address that doesn’t match the billing address, especially for large orders.

 Generally speaking, you can control when you choose to batch each day, whether it’s at 5 p.m. or 10 p.m.
 However, your processor may have a cut-off time for batching for you to receive next-day or two-day funding.
 For example, the processor may prefer to receive funds by 6 p.m. to provide next-day funding.
 If you batch out at 8 p.m, the transactions won’t be processed until the next day at 6 p.m., and so it would take an extra day to receive your money.

 The best solution is to talk to your processor and make sure you are clear on any deadlines.

 6. Choose A Processor With Fast Funding Times

 Not all processors are the same, and that includes their processing times.
 Two business days has become the industry standard, but some processors can still take longer than that (3-5 days).
 There may also be some exceptions to the standard funding time for particular types of transactions (keyed, for example).